contribsys/faktory/docs/protocol-specification.md

 to `BEAT` is a single-field JSON hash that contains the `wid` issued by this worker in its `HELLO`.

+If the Consumer receives a signal which transitions it to Quiet or Terminate, it MAY notify Faktory by sending the `current_state` element with either `quiet` or `terminate` as the value.

+The Consumer MAY send the `rss_kb` element with the current size of the Consumer's memory usage in Kilobytes.

 If a non-OK simple string response is received, it represents a server-initiated state change.
 The `state` field of the returned JSON hash contains one of two values: "quiet" or "terminate".
 The client MUST